RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

     - If not specified the default input will be false.

 ## ARAX_overlay
-### overlay(action=predict_drug_treats_disease)

-`predict_drug_treats_disease` utilizes a machine learning model (trained on KP ARAX/KG1) to assign a probability that a given drug/chemical_substance treats a disease/phenotypic feature.
-For more information about how this model was trained and how it performs, please see [this publication](https://doi.org/10.1101/765305).
-The drug-disease treatment prediction probability is included as an edge attribute (with the attribute name `probability_treats`).
-You have the choice of applying this to all appropriate edges in the knowledge graph, or only between specified subject/object qnode id's (make sure one is a chemical_substance, and the other is a disease or phenotypic_feature).
-If the later, virtual edges are added with the relation specified by `virtual_edge_type` and the type `probably_treats`.
-Use cases include:

-* Overlay drug the probability of any drug in your knowledge graph treating any disease via `overlay(action=predict_drug_treats_disease)`
-* For specific drugs and diseases/phenotypes in your graph, add the probability that the drug treats them with something like `overlay(action=predict_drug_treats_disease, subject_qnode_key=n02, object_qnode_key=n00, virtual_relation_label=P1)`
-* Subsequently remove low-probability treating drugs with `overlay(action=predict_drug_treats_disease)` followed by `filter_kg(action=remove_edges_by_attribute, edge_attribute=probability_treats, direction=below, threshold=.6, remove_connected_nodes=t, qnode_key=n02)`

-This can be applied to an arbitrary knowledge graph as possible edge types are computed dynamically (i.e. not just those created/recognized by the ARA Expander team).

-#### parameters:

-* ##### virtual_relation_label

-    - An optional label to help identify the virtual edge in the relation field.

-    - Acceptable input types: string.

-    - This is not a required parameter and may be omitted.

-    - `N1` and `J2` are examples of valid inputs.

-* ##### subject_qnode_key

-    - A specific subject query node id (optional, otherwise applied to all edges, must have a virtual_relation_label to use this parameter)

-    - Acceptable input types: string.

-    - This is not a required parameter and may be omitted.

-    - `n00` and `n01` are examples of valid inputs.

-* ##### object_qnode_key

-    - A specific object query node id (optional, otherwise applied to all edges, must have a virtual_relation_label to use this parameter)

-    - Acceptable input types: string.

-    - This is not a required parameter and may be omitted.

-    - `n00` and `n01` are examples of valid inputs.

-* ##### threshold

-    - What cut-off/threshold to use for DTD probability (optional, the default is 0.8)

-    - Acceptable input types: int or float or None.

-    - This is not a required parameter and may be omitted.

-    - `0.8`, `0.95`, and `0.5` are examples of valid inputs.

-    - If not specified the default input will be 0.8.

-* ##### slow_mode

-    - Whether to call DTD model directly rather than the precomputed DTD database to do a real-time calculation for DTD probability (default is False)

-    - Acceptable input types: boolean.

-    - This is not a required parameter and may be omitted.

-    - `True` and `False` are examples of valid inputs.

-    - `T`, `t`, `True`, `F`, `f`, and `False` are all possible valid inputs.

-    - If not specified the default input will be false.

 ### overlay(action=overlay_exposures_data)

 `overlay_exposures_data` overlays edges with p-values obtained from the ICEES+ (Integrated Clinical and Environmental Exposures Service) knowledge provider.